-The possession, use or sale of firearms, ammunition, and any other weapons prohibited by Mass.
-General Law, Chapter 269, Section 10 are forbidden on campus and subject to Seminary disciplinary action and possible criminal prosecution.
+The possession, use or sale of firearms, ammunition, and any other weapons are forbidden on campus and subject to Seminary disciplinary action and possible criminal prosecution.

-- You must be licensed in Massachusetts to carry firearms prior to bringing them into Massachusetts. - The Bartley-Fox Law mandates a one year jail sentence for a person convicted of possession or carrying a handgun, rifle or shotgun without the proper license or Firearms ID card, as applicable. - The use of any type of hunting or target bow is prohibited on campus. - It is strictly prohibited to bring firearms or any proscribed weapons onto the campus or into any building (with the exception of authorized law enforcement personnel).
+- The Bartley-Fox Law mandates a one year jail sentence for a person convicted of possession or carrying a handgun, rifle or shotgun without the proper license or Firearms ID card, as applicable. - The use of any type of hunting or target bow is prohibited on campus. - It is strictly prohibited to bring firearms or any proscribed weapons onto the campus or into any building (with the exception of authorized law enforcement personnel).